 One of the largest concerns for merchants are the chargebacks from customers.
 The travel industry has an ominous history of problems with customer payments.
-The benefit of having a travel merchant account lies in the fact that banks and payment processors are familiar with business operations.
-Payment processors specializing in merchant accounts for the travel industry are also prepared to handle higher percentages of chargebacks.
+The benefit of having travel merchant accounts lie in the fact that banks and payment processors are familiar with business operations.
+Payment processors specializing in international merchant accounts for the travel industry are also prepared to handle higher percentages of chargebacks.
 While businesses need to remain within acceptable tolerance levels, many banks and processors understand the problems facing the industry and are able to work with these merchants.

 - No application fees

 - Competitive Rates and Fees